sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 # Give the application service permissions to the application database
 GRANT ALL PRIVILEGES ON DATABASE $PGDATABASE to $PGUSER;

-# Let the application service user own the application database
-ALTER DATABASE $PGDATABASE OWNER TO $PGUSER;

 # Select the application database
 \c $PGDATABASE;